Subway Store Manager

 Who are the celebrity / athlete endorsers of Subway in Australia and do you think buyers really care all that much about celeb endorsements?

-Asked by Variscza over 9 years ago
+Asked by Variscza almost 11 years ago

 The most recent ones I can remember were around the time of the Olympics where Subway had three Olympic athletes endorse its product over the duration of the Olympics; James Magnussen, 100-meter freestyle world champion in swimming Casey Eastham, Women's hockey player Torah Bright, Pro snowboarder Endorsements with celebs or athletes usually only come with a promotion of a sub and then they are forgotten about after the promotion ends.
 As for if people really care?
 Yeah, I believe the general consumer, whether they know if or now, get influenced by advertisements and promotions.
 If it didn't work then they wouldn't keep doing it.